-Who: NOLABA, GNO, Inc., oil and g a s When: Next five years Resources: Staff time
+Who: NOLABA; GNO, Inc.; oil and g a s

-Assess market potential and develop a strategy to recruit additional firms/facilities for whom New Orleans' proximity to oil and gas production and refining facilities offers a locational advantage.

-Identify needs for these firms and take the necessary steps to address them to better support retention and encourage expansion.
+- > Assess market potential and develop a strategy to recruit additional firms/facilities for whom New Orleans' proximity to oil and gas production and refining facilities offers a locational advantage. - > Identify needs for these firms and take the necessary steps to address them to better support retention and encourage expansion. - 2.
+Attract and retain scientific, engineering and technical talent.